-Experts still aren’t exactly sure what causes bacterial vaginosis, but there’s evidence that men play a part in transmission to their female sex partners during sex.
-Keep reading to learn more about BV treatment for men.
+Experts still aren’t exactly sure what causes bacterial vaginosis, but there’s evidence that men play a huge part in transmission to their female sex partners during sex — and new research suggests they’re the missing link to treat BV.

 What is bacterial vaginosis?